yaolubrain/ULNNO/README.md

 The paper presents a new zero-shot learning method, which achieves the state-of-the-art results in ImageNet fall2011.

-The CNN model is GoogeLeNet with Caffe implementation.
-The image2hdf5 is from [Toronto Deep Learning](https://github.com/TorontoDeepLearning/convnet).
+The CNN model is GoogeLeNet with [Caffe] (http://caffe.berkeleyvision.org/) implementation.
+The image format convertor (image2hdf5) is from [Toronto Deep Learning](https://github.com/TorontoDeepLearning/convnet).

 ## Instructions
 ### download the following files from http://image-net.org/